 - Once clean, try adding a few small drops of essential citrus oil onto your countertops to keep your vanity unit smelling lemony fresh.

 MARBLE VANITY TOPS

 Marble, composed mainly of calcium carbonate, is a metamorphic rock.
 It can vary in colour from neutral whites and creams to pinks, greys, browns and black.
-With its rich colours and luxurious feel, Marble is another popular choice for stone vanity units and vanity tops.
+With its rich colours and luxurious feel, marble worktops are a popular choice for kitchens and bathrooms.
 It is versatile to work with and keeping it clean is actually easier than you may think.
 Just be sure to avoid products containing acid.